 ✔️ Best for: Expats and others looking for multiple bank details in multiple currencies.

 Read our full Wise Multi-Currency Account review to find out more.

 Revolut — Best All-Rounder

-A popular low-cost spending option, Revolut offers a digital account and attractive exchange rates for purchases in a large number of countries and currencies around the world.
+A popular low-cost spending option, Revolut offers a digital account and attractive exchange rates for purchases in many countries and currencies worldwide.

-🌍 Availability: EEA, Australia, Singapore, Switzerland, Japan, UK, US
+🌍 Availability: EEA, Australia, Singapore, Switzerland, Japan, UK, USA

-✔️ Best for: Frequent travellers as a second account next to a main bank account
+✔️ Best for: Frequent travellers as a spending tool next to a primary bank account

 Read our full Revolut review to find out more.